 “Tradition dictates a white pilgrims costume with a white broad-brimmed hat.
 It looks like a full body diaper.”

 “It may do him good to lose a little ego.”

 “No, just self-centered.”

-That night I called the selfish bastard and told him about the plans for the Japanese pilgrimage.
-The lack of garish dress distressed him.
-I told him he would be among thousands of similarly dressed pilgrims.
+That night I call the selfish bastard and tell him about the plans for the Japanese pilgrimage.
+The lack of garish dress distresses him.
+I tell him he would be among thousands of similarly dressed pilgrims.

 “Is it like the Hajj in Mecca?”